8 Steps for Parents Completing the FAFSA® Form

 - your tax filing status and whether you filed jointly with your spouse;

-- your family size and whether it’s changed since filing your 2022 tax return;
+- your family size and whether it’s changed since filing your 2023 tax return;

-- how many people in your family will be in college between July 1, 2024, and June 30, 2025;
+- how many people in your family will be in college between July 1, 2025, and June 30, 2026;

-- if you received Earned Income Credit;
+- if you received the Earned Income Credit;

-- the dollar amount of college grants, scholarships, or AmeriCorps benefits reported as income to the IRS;
+- the dollar amount of taxable college grants, scholarships, or AmeriCorps benefits reported as income to the IRS;

 - the dollar amount of Foreign Earned Income Exclusion;